 Lanee Wilcox, serves as a Senior Administrator I of Curriculum and Instruction at OCPS and brings over 20 years of educational experience working with Title I families and schools.
 She has committed to serving on our Program Team for 4 years.
-Wilcox will SERVE AS OUR MEMBER FROM THE SCHOOL DISTRICT, advocating for the Eatonville community which she has worked in for many years.
-Tammy Speed-Hefner LMHC, MSW serves as OCPS' lead mental health expert and brings over 20 years of experience working with Title I families and schools to increase academic outcomes by addressing social emotional barriers at the school, household, community levels.
+Wilcox will SERVE AS OUR MEMBER FROM THE SCHOOL DISTRICT, advocating for this community's students for whom she has worked for across many years.
+Tammy Speed-Hefner LMHC, MSW serves as OCPS' lead mental health expert and brings over 20 years of experience working with Title I families and schools to increase academic outcomes by addressing social-emotional barriers at the school, household, community levels.
 She has committed to serving on our Program Team for 4 years.
 Speed-Hefner will SERVE AS OUR MEMBER FROM THE SCHOOL DISTRICT, advocating for the Eatonville community which she has worked in for many years.